django-cms/djangocms-frontend/docs/source/reference.rst

     This lost of options define the icon size choices a user can select.
 The values (first tuple element) are css units for the ``font-size`` css property.
 Besides relative units (``%``) any css unit can be used, e.g. ``112pt``.

+.. py:attribute:: settings.DJANGOCMS_FRONTEND_SHOW_EMPTY_CHILDREN

+    Default: ``False``

+    If set to ``True`` the frontend editing will show a message where children can be added to plugins to complete the design.
+This is supposed to make the editing experience more intuitive for editors.

 ******
 Models
 ******